figuerom16/zjax/Readme.md

 </head>
 ```

-You can now use ZJAX attributes anywhere in your project.
+You can now use Zjax attributes anywhere in your project.

 # `z-swap`

-The main workhorse of ZJAX is the `z-swap` attribute which can be added to any HTML tag to specify the elements we want to swap.
+The main workhorse of Zjax is the `z-swap` attribute which can be added to any HTML tag to specify the elements we want to swap.

 *You can try this right now with a plain HTML file.*